 The stars of The Masked Singer have spilled all on life in those incredible costumes.

-Warning: This article contains spoilers from the weekend's final of The Masked Singer UK up to 5 February 2021.
+Warning: This article contains spoilers from the first and second series of The Masked Singer UK up to 5 February 2021.

 In an interview with the Daily Mirror newspaper about her time on the show, Nicola admitted she struggled during filming and not only while in her costume